 Join poets and authors Mererid Hopwood, Aneirin Karadog and Anni Llŷn for these free creative and interactive digital events focusing on location, landscape and identity to celebrate the Welsh language, hosted by Ameer Davies-Rana.

-All events available from 9am on Thursday 26 November.
 Events available with captions in Welsh and English.

 Scribblers Cymraeg is hosted by media presenter Ameer Davies-Rana who is half Welsh and half Pakistani.
 Ameer first appeared on 'Hansh' three years ago on the big hit series SGRAMEER for S4C’s online/digital channel.
 Ameer can be seen touring all over Wales promoting the Welsh language as part of the #1million Welsh speakers campaign.

 The poet and author Anni Llŷn will get you lost in the world of Welsh words.
 She will be asking if getting lost is a good or bad thing when you’re getting creative.
 She will also show how we can use poetry to help us when we feel a little bit lost.
 Get lost with Anni Llŷn!